Book Club Adventures on Planes and Trains and Automobiles (sort of)

 I’ve visited the book clubs of colleagues and friends.
 High school classmates and former students.
 Elysha’s first babysitter.
 My ex-girlfriend.
 A fellow author.

-I visited a book club that rates the books they read on a 10-point scale, and these scores are averaged, giving the book a final score.
+I visited a book club that rates the books they read on a 10-point scale, and these scores are averaged to give each book a final score.
 In addition to assigning a number, each person also gives a reason for their determination.
-Members not present who finished the book can email in their rating and rationale.
-One of their members on the night I was there was in Korea but still took the time to email a score and a paragraph explaining her thinking.
+Members who finished the book but were not present can email their rating and rationale.
+One of their members, on the night I was there, was in Korea, but still took the time to email a score and a paragraph explaining her thinking.

 I’ve Skyped with readers in at least half of the 50 states, plus Canada, Mexico, the UK, Denmark, Brazil, and Germany.
-I’ve spoken to a bookclub of women in Saudi Arabia who were all donning full burkas for the entire discussion.
-I’ve spoken to students in on the other side of the country and prisoners behind bars.
+I’ve spoken to a book club of women in Saudi Arabia who were all wearing full burqas throughout the discussion.
+I’ve spoken to students on the other side of the country and prisoners behind bars.

 I’ve often thought that I should write a book about my book club adventures.
 I have more than enough stories to fill the pages,